1201 Third Avenue

-1201 Third Avenue (formerly Washington Mutual Tower) is a 235.31 m, 55-story skyscraper in Downtown Seattle, in the U.S. state of Washington.
+Tower 1201 (formerly known as Washington Mutual Tower, and more recently 1201 Third Avenue) is a 235.31 m, 55-story skyscraper in Downtown Seattle, in the U.S. state of Washington.
 It is the third-tallest building in the city, the eighth-tallest on the West Coast of the United States, and the 97th-tallest in the United States.
 Developed by Wright Runstad & Company, construction began in 1986 and finished in 1988.
-1201 Third Avenue was designed by Kohn Pedersen Fox Associates and The McKinley Architects.
+Tower 1201 was designed by Kohn Pedersen Fox Associates and The McKinley Architects.
 The building was the world headquarters of the financial company Washington Mutual from the building's opening until 2006, when the company moved across the street to the WaMu Center (renamed the Russell Investments Center after the bank collapsed in 2008).